jaspervdj/jaspervdj/posts/2013-08-02-ugent-courses-review.markdown

 indirect way.
 Nonetheless, I kind of enjoyed knowing a bit more about this stuff, although I forgot most of it soon afterwards.

-**Cross-Course Project** (*Vakoverschijdend project*): Build a simple webapp.
-A pretty nice experience, altough building a such a project over 12 weeks makes you focus on *Get Stuff Done* rather than *Do Stuff The Right Way*.
-Makes you dislike your team because they're all incompetent.

 **Internet Technology** (*Internettechnologie*): Quite simple, completely useless.